The Tribute Money (Titian): Context

 The figure of the pharisee has been claimed as a self-portrait by Titian, who was in his late twenties at the time.
 The same claim has been made for several figures painted in narrative scenes by Titian, notably, and perhaps more convincingly, the severed head of John the Baptist in his Salome (Doria Pamphilj Gallery in Rome and other versions), which is very close in date to this painting, and where the head does not much resemble the one here.
 Both paintings are examples of narrative subjects drawing on Titian's skill as a portraitist, as well as forming part of a number of paintings using the Giorgionesque type of composition showing two or three tightly cropped half-length figures with their faces close together, heightening the drama of their interaction.
 Other examples of this type are Lucretia and her Husband and The Bravo, both now in Vienna, and The Lovers (Royal Collection).

 Provenance

 The painting is part of the permanent collection of Gemäldegalerie Alte Meister in Dresden, Germany in the first floor.
 After WWII among many masterpieces of the gallery, it was taken by the Red Army to the Pushkin Museum in Moscow.
 The painting was badly damaged by water and was painstakingly restored by Russian painter Pavel Korin.
 Together with many others, in 1955 the painting was returned to Dresden, then in the DDR.

 In literature

-The painting is referred to in George Eliot, Daniel Deronda (ch 40), when the young and vigorous Deronda meets the ill and prematurely aged Jewish scholar Mordecai: "I wish I could perpetuate those two faces", Eliot writes, "as Titian's 'Tribute Money' has perpetuated two types presenting another sort of contrast."
+The painting is referred to in George Eliot's Daniel Deronda (ch 40), when the young and vigorous Deronda meets the ill and prematurely aged Jewish scholar Mordecai: "I wish I could perpetuate those two faces", Eliot writes, "as Titian's 'Tribute Money' has perpetuated two types presenting another sort of contrast."

+The painting plays a symbolic, thematic role in Julian Barnes's biographical novel The Noise of Time regarding the life of composer Dmitri Shostakovich.